averyzhong/AspectJ-gradle-plugin-for-android/README.md

 ```

 # Example
-Let's print logs in each lifecycle method of MainActivity by using AOP.
+Let's print logs in each lifecycle method of MainActivity by using AspectJ.

 #### com.avery.android.aspectj.example.MainActivity